We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 For example, your payment history refers to how consistently you pay each monthly payment on time and in full.
 The credit factor is worth 35% of your FICO Score 8, but 40% of your VantageScore 3.0.

-The two models treat credit utilization, your total revolving debt balance divided by your total credit limit, slightly differently as well.
+The two models treat credit utilization, your total revolving debt balance divided by your total credit limit, differently as well.

 It’s worth 20% of your VantageScore 3.0, where it stands as its own factor.
 Meanwhile, it falls under the amounts owed factor in the FICO Score 8 model, which is worth 30% in total.